Nassim-Asrir/ZDI-24-020/README.md

 Notes
 ===================

-The following are some notes to help maintain the product.
+The following are some notes.

 The exploit has version and architecture specific offsets which have to be updated for new kernel images.